Thomas O'Brien (bishop): Early life

-The son was educated at the endowed school of New Ross, and entered Trinity College, Dublin, as a pensioner in November 1810.
+The son was educated at the endowed school of New Ross, and entered Trinity College Dublin, as a pensioner in November 1810.
 A portion of the cost of his education was defrayed by the borough of New Ross; in September 1826 he refunded the amount, £116, and was voted the freedom of the borough and a gold box.
 O'Brien obtained a scholarship at Trinity College in 1813, graduated B.A., and took the gold medal in 1815.
 He was especially distinguished in mathematics.

 Career

 In 1820, O'Brien obtained a fellowship of Trinity, and took holy orders.
 He was awarded the degree of D.D. in 1830.
-He was one of the six University of Dublin preachers from 1828 till 1842, and became Archbishop King's lecturer in 1833, when the divinity school in the university was thoroughly reorganised.
+He was one of the six Trinity College Dublin preachers from 1828 till 1842, and became Archbishop King's lecturer in 1833, when the divinity school in the college was thoroughly reorganised.